 When people believe that success is a result of effort, they accept feedback.
 The greatest praise I received as a beginning teacher was my willingness to change and implement new strategies.
-I continually asked for my supervisor to visit my room and give me guidance and feedback so that my students and myself would be more successful.
+I continually asked for feedback from my supervisor so that my teachers, students, and myself would be more successful.

-I want this same growth mindset that I have to be adopted by my students.
-This is the reason I give them anchor problems or ask them to track their mastery of every topic we cover.
-I teach them every day that their tracking sheet helps them determine which topic require revisiting and perseverance.
+I want this same growth mindset that I have to be adopted by my entire school.
+This is the reason I ask teacher to have students keep track their mastery of every topic we cover.
+Their tracking sheet helps them determine which topic require revisiting and perseverance.
 With hard work, everyone can master the material (and mastery looks a little different for every student).
 When students begin focusing on mastery and understanding, rather than the right answer to get an A, there is less cheating and deeper mathematical discussion occur among the students.

-I start of each unit with an anchor problem.
-It’s a problem that most students would have difficultly solving because they haven’t learned all the methods yet.
+As a teacher, I started of each unit with an anchor problem.
+It’s a problem that most students would have difficulty solving because they haven’t learned all the methods yet.
 Some students might get to an answer.
-Either way, after students work on the problem for a specified amount of time, we discuss what they have determined so far.
+Either way, after students work on the problem for a specified amount of time, we discussed what they had determined so far.
 I respond to all students the same, as to give validation to all students and not make one person’s method superior to another.
-Then we start our unit.
-The students are typically excited for the conclusion of the unit, continually asking when we will get to revisit the first problem so they can solve it using the new tools they have acquired.
+Then we started our unit.
+The students were typically excited for the conclusion of the unit, continually asking when we will get to revisit the first problem so they can solve it using the new tools they have acquired.

 After watching a short video of Carol Dweck (you can find many on the internet like this one), I was excited to read her book.
 Before the book was even required by my professor, my mentor suggested her book.
 My mentor has also suggested reading “The 7 Mindsets to Live Your Ultimate Life” by Scott Shickler and Jeff Waller as well as “The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change” by Stephen R. Covey.
 She said these would be great reads with suggestions to find areas of my life in need of growth.
 She suggested “Learning and Leading with Habits of Mind” by Arthur Costa and Bena Kallick as well for helping students develop a growth mindset.
 As I continue to learn about and development my mindset, I know I will encounter other videos such as Ted Talks and literature that will aid me in my journey to being a better leader.